 Louis Braille started out sighted, but an accident with one of his father’s awls at the age of 3 left him blind in both eyes.
 However, that didn’t stop Braille; he developed the system of tactile code now named for him while at the Royal Institute for Blind Youth; the system has since been adopted worldwide due to its ability to allow blind people to read quickly and efficiently.
 The 64 combinations referred to in the clue was the series of six raised dots (or, 2 to the power of 6.)

-Back in March when this game originally aired, I found this to be a very straightforward Final Jeopardy clue; however, was I saw in one of those viral social media posts recently, you always remember lots of things about people/places/things you did elementary school projects on; I did one on Louis Braille (we always did one a year in French class, thank you Mlle.
+Back in March when this game originally aired, I found this to be a very straightforward Final Jeopardy clue; however, as I saw in one of those viral social media posts recently, you always remember lots of things about people/places/things you did elementary school projects on; I did one on Louis Braille (we always did one a year in French class, thank you Mlle.
 Gorloff.)
 It didn’t play quite as straightforwardly for our contestants, though.

 Looking to find out who won Jeopardy! today?
 Here’s the September 13-14, 2025 Jeopardy! by the numbers, along with a recap: